Michael Adams (Kentucky politician): Tenure

 Adams' highest legislative priority in his campaign was changing state law to require photo identification of voters.
 On April 14, 2020, in the midst of the COVID-19 pandemic, the Kentucky General Assembly passed a Voter ID law over Democratic Governor Andy Beshear's veto.

 During the 2020 General Election, Adams implemented expanded procedures giving voters in Kentucky options to safely cast votes during the COVID-19 pandemic which included excuse-free absentee voting and three weeks of open polls.
 Adams' plan for the 2020 elections resulted in record voter turnout in Kentucky and received praise as a national model for how to conduct elections during a health pandemic.

 In the 2021 legislative session, Adams led an effort to make several of the election reforms permanent.
 The legislation garnered bipartisan support, and Governor Beshear signed it into law on April 7, 2021.

 The election reform measure includes 3 days of early in-person voting, transitions the state toward universal paper ballots, keeps the online portal for requesting absentee ballots, and allows counties to establish vote centers.

 In 2024, Adams received the John F. Kennedy Profile in Courage Award for his work.

+In 2026, Adams signed Kentucky House Bill 1, which Governor Andy Beshear had vetoed.
+This bill enacted a school choice policy which uses federal tax credits for private scholarship donations starting in 2027.

+Despite being widely speculated as a candidate for governor, Adams announced at the annual Fancy Farm Picnic in August 2026 that he will not seek the Republican nomination in 2027, and instead endorsed Congressman James Comer.